AUTODIAL/AutoEIS/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.06256/status.svg)](https://doi.org/10.21105/joss.06256)
 ![example workflow](https://github.com/AUTODIAL/AutoEIS/actions/workflows/nightly.yml/badge.svg)

+> [!NOTE]
+> AutoEIS is now published in the Journal of Open Source Software (JOSS).
+You can find the paper [here](https://doi.org/10.21105/joss.06256).
+If you find AutoEIS useful, please consider citing it in your work.
+>
+> Sadeghi et al., (2025).
+AutoEIS: Automated equivalent circuit modeling from electrochemical impedance spectroscopy data using statistical machine learning. _Journal of Open Source Software_, 10(109), 6256, https://doi.org/10.21105/joss.06256
+>
+> Zhang, Runze, et al. "Editors’ choice—AutoEIS: automated bayesian model selection and analysis for electrochemical impedance spectroscopy." _Journal of The Electrochemical Society_ 170.8 (2023): 086502. https://doi.org/10.1149/1945-7111/aceab2

 > [!TIP]
 > _Want to get notified about major announcements/new features?_ Please click on "Watch" -> "Custom" -> Check "Releases".
 Starring the repository alone won't notify you when we make a new release.
 This is particularly useful since we're actively working on adding new features/improvements to AutoEIS.
 Currently, we might issue a new release every month, so rest assured that you won't be spammed.